 This type of bed isn't just for dogs that need orthopedic support though.
 Most dogs (and humans) love the feel of memory foam, as it supports the body in whatever position your pup decides to sleep.
 So if your dog often seems restless or unable to settle on his current bed, an upgrade could make a big difference.

 There are a few downsides though.
-It can be a hot material to sleep on, so it may not be a good choice for dogs that overheat (gel-infused foam can reduce this issue).
+It can be a hot material to sleep on, so it may not be a good choice for dogs that overheat.
+Gel-infused foam can reduce this issue, but you may want to buy a dog cooling pad for the summer months.
 The material is also pricier than cheaper dog beds, although it still provides great value.

 Memory foam responds to the heat of your dog's body.
 As it heats up, the foam molds around the shape and weight of your pet.
 Once the dog leaves the bed, the foam cools and returns to its original position.